-Financial professionals take heed of a procedural trap into which an unwitting adviser may step when dealing with seniors or others perceived to be “vulnerable.”
-In the context of the adviser/customer relationship, vulnerability can include “...advanced age, youth, lack of education, ill health and mental weakness.”
-Couple this real or perceived vulnerability with the fiduciary duty owed to customers by all investment advisers and by brokers in many states and a crack in the rock of a solid arbitration clause may result.
-In fact, based on recent case law, a customer may successfully avoid FINRA arbitration (despite signing an arbitration agreement), and force a dispute into costly litigation in court.
+The point of this article is to highlight another procedural trap into which an unwitting adviser may step when dealing with seniors or others perceived to be “vulnerable.”
+In the context of the adviser - customer relationship, vulnerability can include “...advanced age, youth, lack of education, ill health and mental weakness.”1 Perceived vulnerability coupled with the fiduciary duty owed to customers by all investment advisers and by brokers in many states may result in a customer successfully avoiding FINRA arbitration (despite signing an arbitration agreement), and forcing an investment professional to litigate a customer claim in court.2

-Such a result is shocking if you consider all the implications.
+Such a result is shocking for 2 reasons.
 First, arbitration agreements in new account documents and other agreements signed by the customer are generally rock solid and uniformly upheld by courts.
 Many creative ways to avoid them have been shot down over the years.
-Also, the standard written form of an arbitration agreement has been a reliable disclosure, however based on the court’s ruling in Brown v Wells Fargo Bank, NA (2008) 168 Cal.
-App.
-4th 938, an arbitration agreement can be declared void in cases of a “vulnerable” client because of the manner in which it was delivered.
-In Brown, the clause was deemed void because the investment professional did not read and explain or otherwise fully disclose, in a manner his client understood, the material terms of a contract, including the meaning and effect of the arbitration provision.
+Second, an arbitration agreement can be declared void in cases of a “vulnerable” client because the investment professional did not read and explain or otherwise fully disclose, in a manner the individual understands, the material terms of a contract, including the meaning and effect of the arbitration provision.3

 What should investment professionals take from the Brown decision?
-First, judges are people: and, more importantly, have parents who are or soon will be senior citizens who may be perceived to be vulnerable by their child.
-Second, despite shrinking judicial budgets and a heavier caseload (which usually results in arbitration provisions being enforced to reduce the caseload) if judges perceive that a vulnerable customer was taken advantage of, they may compel the investment professional to defend herself in Court, rather than before a FINRA hearing panel.
+First, Judges are people, with children and, more importantly, parents who are or soon will be senior citizens who may be perceived to be vulnerable by their child.
+Second, despite shrinking judicial budgets and a heavier caseload (which usually results in arbitration provisions being enforced to reduce the caseload) if Judges perceive that a vulnerable customer was taken advantage of, they may compel the investment professional to defend herself in Court, rather than before a FINRA hearing panel.
 The likelihood of this result could be increased in areas of the country with a large population of senior citizens.
-While customer attorneys complain that FINRA arbitrations are more favorable to investment professionals (a view contrary to statistics, and one which I don’t share) the investment professional is in an unquestionably worse position having to defend her conduct before a state court jury.
+While customer attorneys complain that FINRA arbitrations are more favorable to investment professionals (a view which I don’t share) the investment professional is in an unquestionably worse position having to defend her conduct before a state court jury.
 The sympathies that will naturally attach to the “vulnerable” customer, along with the lack of industry and product knowledge held by most lay people, are difficult hurdles to overcome.